Epistemic Space: Mapping Time

 Conceptual schematisms are routines of the mind, and we all know how easily we slip into routines.
 A routine, whether a habit of body or of mind, is an algorithm for life, a finite decision procedure by which those individuals who would otherwise be without purpose determine their course of action and thus manage to fill the vacant hours of the clock.
 It is a recipe for life, to be sure, but it is not a recipe for anything other than mediocrity in life, and perhaps a guarantee of it.

 The mapping of time as an epistemic space, as in a flow chart, is not without consequences.
 A distinctive feature of algorithms is their finitude.
 The mapping of life’s paths with discrete, finite alternatives limits options to a few pre-determined alternatives.
-Any individual of ordinary critical capacity, capable thinking for themselves, will quickly reject any such attempt to limit their options in life, but many are unable to see beyond the roles embodied in society.
+Any individual of ordinary critical capacity, capable thinking for themselves, will quickly reject any such attempt to limit their options in life, but many among us are unable to see beyond the roles embodied in society.
 Sartre called this the spirit of seriousness.
 Finite dimensional errors represent the spirit of seriousness necessary to the practice of science.

 If, as I have argued elsewhere, freedom is a form of infinity, subordinating our lives to a finite, algorithmic regime not only results in an inauthentic life, it robs us of the freedom that makes us human.
 Without our freedom, we become automatons.
 And there seems to be an intuitive understanding of the danger that industrialized society poses in terms of regimenting life to the point of transforming life into a hollow, mechanistic exercise.
 We discussed this at some length in Fear of the Future.